GlitchDetected/dotfiles/README.md

 GIT_COMMITTER_EMAIL="$GIT_AUTHOR_EMAIL"
 git config --global user.email "$GIT_AUTHOR_EMAIL"
 ```
-Run `source .extras`
 `~/.extra` is a file with very sensitive information so it can not be in this repository.
-You could also use `~/.extra` to override settings, functions and aliases from my dotfiles repository
+You could also use `~/.extra` to override settings, functions and aliases from the dotfiles.

+> [!TIP]
-Use `git config --list` to list gitconfig info
+> Use `git config --list` to list gitconfig information

-### My prefered MacOS defaults
+### My MacOS defaults

 When setting up a new Mac, you may want to set some useful MacOS defaults: